vchokshi/crispy-computing-machine/CONTRIBUTING.md

 When filing an issue, make sure to answer these five questions:

- 1. What version of Python are you using?
+ 1. What version of Python/Ansible/Terraform/Docker/Node are you using?
  2. What operating system and processor architecture are you using?
  3. What did you do?
  4. What did you expect to see?